Nuvola-Digital/vola-docs/docs/user-guide/aggregator-node-guide.md

 5.  **Register the Node:**
     Before participating on the aggregation, node should be register in the chain.

-    - You would need some balance on the owner account for registering the node (for transaction fee and registration fee, which is based on storage capacity offered).
-You can use faucet to load balance on your account.
+    - You would need some funds on the owner account for registering the node (for transaction fee and registration fee, which is based on storage capacity offered).
+You can use faucet to load test funds on your account.

     - You need to have a public domain that points to the aggregator node that you just ran.
 Also, You need to configure https (SSL) support for that.